nicklockwood/layout/README.md

 <UIView right="50%"/>
 ```

 Percentage values are relative to the width or height of the parent `LayoutNode` (or the superview, if the node has no parent).
-The expression above is equivalent to writing:
+The expression above is typically equivalent to writing the following (unless the parent is a `UIScrollView`, in which case the `contentInset` and safe area are also taken into account):

 ```xml
 <UIView right="parent.width / 2">